 One of the key functions of the Board is informed oversight of our risk management process.
 Our Board does not have a standing risk management committee, but rather administers this oversight function directly through our Board as a whole, as well as through various standing committees of our Board that address risks inherent in their respective areas of oversight.
 In particular, our Board is responsible for monitoring and assessing strategic risk exposure.
-Our audit committee has the responsibility to consider and discuss our major financial risk exposures and the steps our management has taken to monitor and control these exposures, including guidelines and policies to govern the process by which risk assessment and management is undertaken.
+Our audit committee has the responsibility to consider and discuss our major financial risk exposures, including risks pertaining to cybersecurity and other computerized information system controls, and the steps our management has taken to monitor and control these exposures, including guidelines and policies to govern the process by which risk assessment and management is undertaken.
 The audit committee also monitors compliance with legal and regulatory requirements.
 Our compensation committee evaluates whether there are any risks arising from our compensation policies and practices which are reasonably likely to have a material adverse effect on us.
-Our nominating and corporate governance committee periodically evaluates our environmental, social and corporate governance risks as well as our risk management process and system in light of the nature of the material risks we face and the adequacy of our policies and procedures designed to address them.
+Our nominating and corporate governance committee periodically evaluates our environmental, social, and corporate governance risks as well as our risk management process and system in light of the nature of the material risks we face and the adequacy of our policies and procedures designed to address them.